 The harsh reality?
 Christmas, if you celebrate, is right around the corner.
 Whether you have a tiny number of gifts yet to buy, or if you haven’t started yet, don’t add procrastination to your list of holiday stressors… last-minute Christmas shopping won’t be as bad as you fear as long as you keep a few things in mind.

 Yes!
 While retailers will be rolling deals out all month long, we will see heightened deal activity on Super Saturday, December 18.
 Always the last Saturday before Christmas, this is a very busy shopping day and there will be lots of deals.
 Because Christmas is so close, shopping in-store or giving digital gifts might be your best option.

 Shopping is Just a Click Away, but…

 Many of us turn to online shopping for the convenience of it, but as you place your orders, be mindful of shipping times and shipping fees.
 If you’re an Amazon Prime member, don’t assume that everything will arrive in two days.
 Every item in your cart will have its own delivery date, so check each one carefully.
-Amazon is also offering free shipping to non-Prime members, but that is ground shipping.
-Look at those delivery dates in your cart before proceeding to checkout.
+No matter where you shop online, look at those delivery dates in your cart before proceeding to checkout.

-Other retailers, like Target, will be offering free shipping on all orders – or with a minimum requirement – but while some will be offering expedited shipping, some will be shipped ground.
-If you don’t have 5-7 business days to spare, you may need to pay extra for expedited shipping (or drag your butt to the store).
+Other retailers will be offering free shipping on all orders – or with a minimum requirement – but while some will be offering expedited shipping, some will be shipping Ground.
+If you don’t have 5-7 business days to spare, you’ll need to pay extra for expedited shipping (or drag your butt to the store).

 The Maddening Crowd